kordis-leitstelle/kordis/docs/architecture-decisions/adr010-managers-for-proactive-cross-domain-interactions.md

 components to these events, such as GraphQL Subscription Handlers.
-The interaction with Domains should be done via Commands and Queries, as the whole idea is, the Manager could live somewhere else in the system, and it should not be dependent on the domain module.
-The Manager should not use specific providers from the domain module.
+The interaction with Domains should be done via Commands and Queries, as the whole idea is, the Manager could live somewhere else in the system, and it should not depend on the domain module.
+The Manager must not use specific providers from the domain module.
 This makes sure that we can outsource the Manager and Domains and let them interact through a Bus.

 ## Consequences